alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Doublecon has a maximum of 144 content words, that can work as nouns, verbs or adjectives depending on the situation.
-Words are formed with two consonants by reduplication and composition.
+Content words are formed with two consonants by reduplication and composition of function words.

 * The combination of 'down' ('L') and 'to' ('R') is 'L∅R' and refers to something that moves on the ground